LukeA-17/fall-software-engineering-project/README.md

 ## Setup
 - Download the CTMA folder, and move it into your chosen workspace
 - Run main file, and follow the prompts in the terminal

+## File Storage Functionality
+- Saved list of ToDo tasks are stored in data.json
+- data.json is located in the same folder as main.py
+- If data.json does not exist on startup, the program adds it to the directory